icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/cuda-workstation.md

 ### From the nVidia Developer website (Ubuntu, always the latest version)

-Install the package for your distribuition and architecture from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)
+Install the package for your distribution and architecture from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)